S-0896

 Plain Language

-Chatbot providers must conduct monthly safety evaluations of their chatbots to identify potential risks of harm to users and must publish information about their chatbot on their website on the same monthly cadence.
-When risks are identified, the provider must mitigate them.
-The specific content and form of the evaluations and public disclosures will be defined by Attorney General regulations.
-The monthly frequency makes this one of the most frequent mandatory safety evaluation cadences in U.S. AI legislation.
-The mitigation obligation is open-ended — any risk of harm identified must be addressed.
+Chatbot providers must conduct monthly evaluations of their chatbot for potential risk of harm to users, publish information about the chatbot on their website on a monthly basis, and mitigate any identified risks.
+The specific evaluation methodology and risk categories will be further defined by AG regulations (Section 39-80-40).
+The monthly cadence is notably frequent compared to most AI safety evaluation requirements.
+The mitigation obligation is ongoing and not limited to specific risk categories — any identified risk of harm must be addressed.

 Statutory Text